francoischalifour/autocomplete.js/README.md

 > `ClassNames`

-CSS classes applied to the template after the source
+CSS classes applied to the template after the source.

 ### State